The Fabricant: the worlds first digital fashion house

 Shifting the industry’s outlook

-The Fabricant already helped the label's Amsterdam office accelerate its move to fully digital design, and it now has the world’s largest digital transformation team.
-For its 2022 apparel collections, Tommy Hilfiger will use technology to create and sell all sample items, reducing textile and paper waste while cutting the time needed to take products to market.
+The Fabricant already helped Tommy Hilfiger's Amsterdam office accelerate its move to fully digital design, and it now has the world’s largest digital transformation team.
+Now, Tommy Hilfiger uses technology to create and sell all sample items, reducing textile and paper waste while cutting the time needed to take products to market.

 Making Amsterdam the world’s digital fashion capital

-In Murphy’s view, Amsterdam is uniquely positioned to take advantage of the current situation and be at the forefront of a fashion revolution.
-“We get to redefine what things mean, and not just change the traditional model into a digital model, but give it a rebirth, a resurrection, a new way of operating,” he says.
+In Murphy’s view, Amsterdam is uniquely positioned to be at the forefront of a fashion revolution.
+“We get to redefine what things mean, and not just change the traditional model into a digital model, but give it a rebirth, a resurrection, a new way of operating."